rfox90/Blog/_posts/2015-07-31-automatic-package.js-management.md

 {% endhighlight %}

 ###Excluding Folders
 The above glob unfortunately includes folders.
+You can pass options to the glob.sync method to ignore folders, but this didn't seem to work in meteor.

 So given the tree: